-Low levels of certain neurotransmitters—especially monoamines: serotonin, dopamine, and norepinephrine—are thought to contribute to clinical depression.
+Low levels of certain neurotransmitters—especially monoamines: serotonin, and dopamine — are thought to contribute to clinical depression.
 Neurotransmitters are chemical substances that affect mood, cognition, and even physiology (e.g. gut function; muscle tone).

 Nutritional deficiencies can also cause depression, since many vitamins, minerals, and amino acids are essential for the manufacturing and synthesis of the above mentioned neurotransmittors.

 Inflammation—especially of some distinct brain regions—as well as gut flora (microbiome) health can also influence your mood, according to some researchers.

 Trauma can lead to depression, if the sufferer has failed to integrate (make sense of and/or let go of) the experience.
 Physical assault, automobile accidents, childhood neglect, or sexual violence are common causes of trauma.

 Negative thought patterns and/or improductive rumination may also contribute to depression.
 A feeling of helplessness means that the individual experiences a lack of control over their own destiny.
 Although this may be true to some extent for a given individual, questioning and challenging these perceptions can be empowering and reduce symptoms of depression.

 There are many online questionnaires claiming to assess and even diagnose depression.
 However, most of these are not scientifically valid.
 If you think you may be depressed, it is better to consult a licensed clinical psychologist or psychiatrist.